danielmrhodes/JANUS/README.md

 Level Scheme File Format
 -----------------
-The level scheme files are text files which describe the excited states of a nucleus and their gamma decay.
+The level scheme files are text files which describe the excited states of a nucleus and their gamma decays.
 They have the following format.

 <pre>
 II<sub>1</sub> En<sub>1</sub> Sp<sub>1</sub> Tau<sub>1</sub> Nb<sub>1</sub>